adobe/adobe-commerce-samples/admin-ui-sdk/README.md

 ## Installation

-Each example has its own README file with specific installation instructions.
-Please refer to the README file in the respective example directory for more information.
+Each sample has its own README file with specific installation instructions.
+Please refer to the README file in the respective sample directory for more information.

 ## Usage

-After installing an example, you can access the custom features from the Commerce Admin panel.
+After installing a sample, you can access the custom features from the Commerce Admin panel.

+## More Information

+To learn more about the Admin UI SDK visit the [Developer docs](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/).